Aditya88Gupta/Info-Vault/README.md

 for a student of Bennett.
 We hope that a question and answer portal relevant to students of our

-college would help them move towards better learning achievement.
+college would help them move towards better learning achievement. </div>

-Proposed System
+#### Proposed System

-Info Vault will be a web portal for discussion, specially designed for the students of Bennett
+<div align="center"> Info Vault will be a web portal for discussion, specially designed for the students of Bennett

 University, where students can not only discuss doubts and exchange ideas but also interact